MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-contracts.md

 When you create a customer invoice for the first time, the invoice amount is automatically calculated based on the following information:

 -   After a month, the worker on the project submits a timesheet for the project.
 The cost of the worker’s hours is 5,000 for development and 1,000 for installation.
-The development work is 33 percent completed (5,000 actual cost, 15,000 budget cost), and the installation work is 20 percent completed (1,000 actual cost/5,000 budget cost).
+The development work is 33 percent completed (5,000 actual cost, 15,000 budget cost), and the installation work is 20 percent completed (1,000 actual cost, 5,000 budget cost).
 -   The invoice amount of 8,667 is automatically calculated (33 percent of 20,000 + 20 percent of 10,000).
 -   You create an invoice for 8,667 and send it to the customer.